 In 2003, Next Day Gourmet initially contracted with our subsidiary, Food Innovations, to handle the distribution of over 3,000 perishable and specialty food products to customers of USF.
 Effective January 1, 2018, we executed a contract amendment between Food Innovations, Inc., our wholly-owned subsidiary, and U.S. Foods which provides for no limit on automatic annual renewals thereafter if no party gives the other 30 days' notice of its intent not to renew.
-Our sales through USF's sales force generated gross revenues for us of \$33,076,220 in the year ended December 31, 2019, and \$30,386,189 in the year ended December 31, 2018.
-Those amounts contributed 57% of our total sales for each of 2019 and 2018.
+Our sales through USF's sales force generated gross revenues for us of \$20,748,819 in the year ended December 31, 2020, and \$33,076,220 in the year ended December 31, 2019.
+Those amounts contributed 40% and 57% of our total sales for each of 2020 and 2019, respectively.
 Our sales efforts within specialty foodservice are for the most part substantially dependent upon the efforts of the USF sales force.
 Although we have generated revenues from additional customers other than USF, if our relationship with USF were to be materially changed and we are unable to generate substantial new sales to offset such loss, we may be forced to significantly curtail our operations.